 Did you know that the true origins for the design of the Tortola Sloop are a mystery?

-⚓ First is the absence of a bowsprit.
+⚓ First, is the absence of a bowsprit.

-It was called “Leg of Mutton” which meant that the distance of the height and the length is the same.
+It was called “Leg of Mutton” which meant that the distance between the height and the length is the same.

-⚓Fourth the stern went straight down to the keel with no counter as was found in most sloop designs.
+⚓ Fourthly, the stern went straight down to the keel with no counter as was found in most sloop designs.